• Skip to primary navigation

 Enhance Your Favorite Beverages

-• Perfect for Coffee: Add a sprinkle of your pumpkin pie spice blend to your morning coffee or latte.
-This simple addition can bring a delightful touch of autumn to your daily brew.
+Perfect for Coffee: Add a sprinkle of your pumpkin pie spice blend to your morning coffee or dairy-free latte.
+This simple addition to your daily brew can make even the worst Monday more tolerable!

 How to Customize Homemade Pumpkin Pie Spice